Why the RN to MSN?

 If you are an RN with an associate’s degree or diploma and want to go to graduate school, an RN to Master of Science in Nursing (MSN) may be a good fit.

 According to the American Association of Colleges of Nursing (AACN), these programs are increasing rapidly because of demand.
-There are currently over 130 programs in the United States with at least another 30 in development.
+There are currently hundreds of programs in the United States with at least another 30 in development.

 Admission is highly competitive.
 You need a current RN license and a good GPA from your previous training program.
 You may need to take prerequisite classes in such subjects as English, history, or math before applying.
 Some programs want a pre-screening interview, an essay or personal statement, and letters of recommendation.
 Having a few years of nursing experience under your belt is a plus.